 Veterinarian Olivier Nsengimana has put the grey crowned-crane at the heart of his mission to inspire the next generation of Rwandans to protect their country’s natural heritage.
-As part of his campaign to raise awareness of the importance of crane conservation, he has established a database of illegally kept cranes in Rwanda, with 216 registered so far, 98 of which have now spent time in a rehabilitation facility as part of the process of reintroduction to the wild.
+As part of his campaign to raise awareness of the importance of crane conservation, he has established a database of illegally kept cranes in Rwanda.
+So far 233 cranes were removed from captivity, 160 of which have been reintroduced into the wild after having spent time in a rehabilitation facility.

 Other activities include education programmes in schools and engaging local communities by providing opportunities for livelihoods that do not threaten species.
 At the same time, he is working closely with the government and scaling up pressure to have cranes and other species protected.

 Britain’s Prince William recently congratulated Nsengimana for being selected as one of the three finalists of the 2016 Tusk Conservation Awards, of which the prince is patron.

 Percentage fall in the global population of grey crowned-cranes over the past 45 years